oluwatomisinabiola/oluwatomisinabiola/README.md

 👀 Check out my Personal Website https://oluwatomisinabiola.framer.website/

-⚡️ Fun fact: I'm from Nigeria, love playing basketball, and enjoy hanging out with friends.
+⚡️ Fun fact: I played soccer professionally growing up, and collect colognes as a hobby!

 😁 Take a look at some of the projects I have worked on, I'm confident you'll be amazed.